ldoge/LDOGE/doc/README_windows.txt

 -----
 LiteDoge is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
-Built on the foundation of Bitcoin, PPCoin and LiteDogecoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, PPCoin, and Blackcoin.
+Innovations such as proof-of-stake help further advance the field of crypto-currency.
+But Proof of work will always be the best secure way the blockchain.
+Checkpoints and centralized nodes are points of failure with proof of stake.